pdpino/worktime-mobile/docs/store-changelog.md

 # Store changelog
 All relevant changes to the store will be documented here.
-A relevant change is one that requires an action to update the store saved in production
+A relevant change is one that requires an action to update the store saved in production.
+Irrelevant changes may also be documented, but only a relevant change triggers a new store version.

+## Irrelevant change - with version 1.3.0
+* Add reducer `profile`, that keeps:
+  - `deviceName`: a string with the device's name, defaulting to `"mobile"` This change does not require a store update in production.

-## 1 - with version 1.3.0
+## 1 - with version 1.3.0-alpha
-* Add reducer `app`, that keeps `storeVersion` (number) with the current store version
+* Add reducer `app`, that keeps `storeVersion` (number) with the current store version.
 * Add attribute `device` to each `WorkSession`, with value `"mobile"`